 We support regional environmental agencies and advocate welfare for native wildlife as well as individuals wishing to volunteer for our concerns.
 If you’re an organisation or group and interested in our work why not choose us to deliver a presentation or guided activity for you.

 WildAid supports an education service delivered from the U.K’s busiest wildlife centre; RSPCA Stapeley Grange in Cheshire.
-The centre receives over 6000 wildlife admissions each year and we expereince a very real impression of how wildlife is impacted in the UK.
+The centre receives over 6000 wildlife admissions each year and we experience a very real impression of how wildlife is impacted in the UK.

 WildAid promotes a welfare directory where you can identify an animal rescue centre which will capably attend to wildlife casualties as well as offering advice.